-Students interested in becoming optometrists have numerous obligations including the development of a strong science foundation and involvement in diverse extracurricular activities such as shadowing, patient exposure, service, leadership, and research.
-It can be a bit daunting, however, it is possible to do everything you need to do by starting now and working consistently throughout your undergraduate years.
+Students interested in becoming optometrists have numerous obligations, including the development of a strong science foundation and involvement in diverse extracurricular activities (such as shadowing, patient exposure, service, leadership, and research).
+It can be a bit daunting, but it is possible to do everything you need to do by starting now and working consistently throughout your undergraduate years.

 Please read the basic information we have provided while recognizing that the majority of support the Prehealth Advising Office provides students is through face-to-face advising appointments.
 You are welcome to set up an appointment with us to discuss any questions you might have as you prepare for optometry school.

 Below is a listing of commonly required prerequisites for optometry programs.
-Please note: There is variation between schools so it is in your best interests toinvestigate specific schools to see what courses they require.
-ASCO (Association of Schools and Colleges of Optometry) publishes a chart and a booklet that willl prove helpful.
+Please note: there is variation between schools so it is in your best interests to investigate specific schools to see what courses they require.
+ASCO (Association of Schools and Colleges of Optometry) publishes a chart and a booklet that will prove helpful.
 Make sure to thoroughly do your research!